The New-England Courant

 The New-England Courant (also spelled New England Courant), one of the first American newspapers, was founded in Boston in 1721, by James Franklin.
 It was a weekly newspaper and the third to appear in Boston.
-Unlike other newspapers, it offered a more critical account about the British colonial government and other royal figures of authority.
+Unlike other newspapers, it offered a more critical view of the Massachusetts colonial government.
 The newspaper published critical commentary about smallpox inoculation which fueled the controversy during the smallpox epidemic in Boston.
-Ultimately it was suppressed in 1726 by British colonial authorities for printing what they considered seditious articles.
+Ultimately it was suppressed in 1726 by the colonial government for printing what they considered seditious articles.

 Franklin took on his brother, Benjamin Franklin, as an apprentice and at one point was compelled to sign over publication of the Courant to him to avert further prosecution.
 Benjamin submitted anonymous editorials to the Courant, which resulted in James' imprisonment after he began publishing them.
 This sort of governmental censorship of early colonial newspapers is what largely fostered the American ideal of freedom of speech in the press.
 The New England Courant is widely noted among historians as being the first newspaper to publish Benjamin's writings.